Kids who see guns in movies may be more apt to play with firearms

 In addition, half of the kids who had observed movie characters using firearms held the gun for 53 seconds or more, the study found.
 When kids had not seen a gun in the movie scene, half of them held the gun for about 11 seconds or less.

-The experiment included 104 children between 8 and 12 years old who were either related or friends.
+The experiment included 104 children between eight and 12 years old who were either related or friends.
 They watched the movie scenes in pairs and then went to the playroom together afterward.

 Children in just 14 of the pairs gave the gun to a research assistant or told them about it when they found it.